danspielman/Laplacians.jl/docs/src/index.md

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

+## Version 0.2.2, December 28, 2017

+Fixed two bugs: one in shortestPaths, and one that prevented passing some parameters to approxCholSddm.
+Improved the documentation for solving linear equations.

 ## Version 0.2.1, September 18, 2017

 Fixed a bug in `approxCholSddm` that caused it to be slow.